 - Travel Advances - You may obtain an advance from Accounts Payable up to one week prior to the date of departure for your trip.
 Complete an IPF and indicate the TER number on the form that you will use to account for your travel expenses when you return from your trip.
 Complete an IPF and indicate the TER number on the form that you will use to account for your travel expenses when you return from your trip.
 (Obtain a TER number from Accounts Payable).
 NTID travelers should refer to the Appendix J for information regarding travel advances.

-- Please allow five business days prior to your departure for processing.
+- Allow five business days prior to your departure for processing.

-- Accounting will process the request and send the check, made payable to the traveler, to the traveler's home, or will deposit directly to your bank account if you have set it up previously.
+- Accounts Payable will process the request and send the check, made payable to the traveler, to the traveler's home, or will deposit directly to your bank account if you have set it up previously.

 - Advances must be accounted for on the TER within two weeks after returning from your trip.

 - If the amount of the advance is more than your total travel expenses, return the excess funds to RIT.